Nino Bravo: Third album

 A song that he released in 1973, "Un beso y una flor" ("A Kiss and a Flower") became one of Bravo's greatest international hits.(Loosely translated, the song's chorus was "upon leaving, a kiss and a flower, an 'I love you', a caress and a farewell").
 On 14 March 1973, Bravo performed his last concert, before his Valencia fans.

 Death

 On April 16, 1973, Bravo was driving his BMW 2800 along with the Humo duo and Miguel Diurni when his car was involved in a crash about 100 km southeast of Madrid.
 He died en route to hospital from his injuries, aged 28.
-He had just signed a five-year record deal with the European record label Polydor.
 The official cause of death was not clarified and it was said he died from a hemopneumothorax and polytrauma.